 Empresaria: Balance sheet woes

-Generally I am not a fan of recruitment style businesses, in that they are mostly replaceable and competitive advantage is difficult to get, and even harder to protect.
-Many companies recruiting have a good choice of firms to use, and they hardly have exclusive access to individuals.
-Thus it could be said that much of the advantage lies in the people, which could easily leave the company and work for a competitor at short notice.
+Generally I am not a fan of recruitment style businesses.
+They are mostly replaceable and competitive advantage is difficult to get, and even harder to protect.
+Many companies recruiting have a good choice of firms to use.
+And they hardly have exclusive access to individuals.
+Thus it could be said that much of the advantage lies in the people.
+These could easily leave the company and work for a competitor at short notice.

 With such competition, I see it as quite difficult to add value in these businesses, although some do such as FDM.
 Margins here are quite thin as shown:

 This does not leave much room for error if things go wrong.
 Many firms protect against this by having many different sectors and countries, as Empresaria do.
 Having known people who work in this sector, it is also fair to say that staff are pretty easy to get rid of.
 But looking at similar companies, these margins are fairly low.
 Robert Walters and Hays manage around 4%, Pagegroup do even better in excess of 9%.

 It should also be said that general market sentiment affects all recruitment companies.
 A profit warning in one tends to affect the rest in similar ways, due to the way they are all serving more or less the same customers.
 Gattaca and Staffline have warned in the past year.